ArpanaSinghSJSU/Airbnb-Prototype/README.md

 ## Overview

-This is a **Airbnb prototype** consisting of three main components:
+This is **GoTour**, a travel booking and trip planning platform consisting of three main components:

 ### **1. Backend (Node.js/Express)**
 - **Port**: `5002`